How I lost my leg and became the man I am today

 My typical training week contains:

 - 2 strength and conditioning sessions (2 hrs)

 - 2-3 hrs of stretching and self-maintenance of the body

 One of my biggest focus points in training is to strengthen my left side, on which I have my prosthesis.
-Even though I have very fancy and high-end prosthetic's, I tend to overcompensate with my good side.
+Even though I have very fancy and high-end prosthetic's, I tend to overcompensate with my 'good' side.
 This keeps me both motivated and focused in training knowing that I can become so much better, just by balancing my body.

 The prosthesis I use are different from each discipline.
-For running I have a cool carbon running blade that both makes me run faster and makes sure my body doesn’t overcompensate.
+For running I have a cool carbon running blade that makes me both run faster and makes sure my body doesn’t overcompensate.

 For cycling, I have a specially made prosthetic leg which has a cleat attached directly to it, so that I won’t need a bike shoe.
 This saves weight and time in transition!